Deadpool: 2000s

-For a time, writers who followed generally ignored the fourth wall entirely, until Gail Simone took over with issue #65.
-Her version is remembered for the frequent use of the "little yellow boxes."
 Deadpool lasted until issue #69, at which point it was relaunched as a new title with a similar character called Agent X in 2002.
-This occurred during a line-wide revamp of X-Men related comics, with Cable becoming Soldier X and X-Force becoming X-Statix.
-Simone notes that "When I took the Deadpool job, the revamp hadn't been planned, so it was a complete surprise.
-Thankfully, we heard about it in time to make adjustments to the early scripts."
+This occurred during a line-wide revamp of X-Men-related comics, with Cable becoming Soldier X and X-Force becoming X-Statix.
 It appeared that Deadpool was killed in an explosion fighting the supervillain Black Swan.
-Deadpool's manager Sandi Brandenberg later founded Agency X with a mysterious man called Alex Hayden, who took the name dubbed Agent X. Deadpool later returned to the series.
-Simone left the title after seven issues due to creative differences with the series editor, but then returned to conclude with issues 13–15.
+Deadpool's manager Sandi Brandenberg later founded Agency X with a mysterious man called Alex Hayden, who took the name dubbed Agent X. Deadpool later returned to the series, which would conclude with issues 13–15.

-Deadpool's next starring appearance came in 2004 with the launch of Cable & Deadpool written by Fabian Nicieza, where Deadpool became partnered with his former enemy, Cable, teaming up in various adventures.
-This title was cancelled with issue #50 and replaced by a new Cable series in March 2008.
+Deadpool's next starring appearance came in 2004, with the launch of Cable & Deadpool written by Fabian Nicieza, where Deadpool became partnered with his former enemy, Cable, teaming up in various adventures.
+This title was canceled with issue #50 and replaced by a new Cable series in March 2008.
 Deadpool then appeared briefly in the Wolverine: Origins title by writer Daniel Way before Way and Paco Medina launched another Deadpool title in September 2008.
 Medina was the main series artist, with Carlo Barberi filling in on the first issue after the "Secret Invasion" tie-in.